Call : (045) 809 0050

 Not all breast cancer patients are candidates for lumpectomy.
 The decision depends on tumor size relative to breast size, tumor location, the presence of multiple tumors, prior radiation therapy, and overall health status.
 Before surgery, patients typically undergo diagnostic imaging such as mammography, breast ultrasound, or MRI, along with a biopsy to confirm the diagnosis.

-Our surgical team carefully evaluates each case to determine whether breast-conserving surgery is the safest and most effective option.
+Our surgical team carefully evaluates each case at Tarlac Medical Center to determine whether breast-conserving surgery is the safest and most effective option.

 The Lumpectomy Procedure

-1. The surgeon makes a carefully planned incision over or near the tumor site.
+• The surgeon makes a carefully planned incision over or near the tumor site

-2. The tumor is removed along with a small margin of surrounding healthy tissue to ensure complete excision.
+• The tumor is removed along with a small margin of surrounding healthy tissue

-3. The excised tissue is sent to the laboratory for pathological analysis to confirm clear margins.
+• Excised tissue is sent for pathological analysis

-5. The incision is closed using techniques that minimize scarring and preserve breast appearance.
+• The incision is closed to minimize scarring and preserve breast appearance

 Recovery and Aftercare